 Overall this shoe offers great protection, both from the elements and overpronation.

-Most people found that the cushioning in this shoe was fine for the occasional long-distance race or training episode, but did require more of it for a full day of training or running.
+Most people found that the cushioning in this shoe was fine for the occasional long-distance race or training episode, but found that it did require more of it for a full day of training or running.

 The heel to toe drop of these particular shoes is 12 millimeters, which is fairly significant.
 If used improperly, there is a strong potential for the heel of the runner to have to absorb a fair amount of impact.